AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Change the CentOS 6 source address.md

 # Change the CentOS 6 source address

-CentOS 6 has reached end-of-life \(EOL\), and the Linux community no longer maintains this operating system version.
+CentOS 6 has reached its end of life \(EOL\), and the Linux community no longer maintains this operating system version.
 We recommend that you upgrade your operating system to CentOS 7 or later.
 If you still require some of the installation packages of CentOS 6 during the transition, you can change the CentOS 6 source address for your images as instructed in this topic.

-CentOS 6 has reached EOL as of November 30th, 2020.
-In accordance with the community rules of Linux, the content under the source address `http://mirror.centos.org/centos-6/` of CentOS 6 has been removed.
+CentOS 6 has reached its EOL on November 30, 2020.
+In accordance with the community rules of Linux, the content at the source address `http://mirror.centos.org/centos-6/` of CentOS 6 has been removed.
 All third-party image providers have already removed the CentOS 6 source address.
 The `http://mirrors.cloud.aliyuncs.com` and `http://mirrors.aliyun.com` source addresses of Alibaba Cloud cannot synchronize with the CentOS 6 source address.
 If you continue to use the default CentOS 6 source address on Alibaba Cloud, an error is reported.
 The following figure shows an example of the error.

 ![centos 6 error](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4328707061/p187588.png)

-You can perform the following steps to change the source address configurations in the CentOS 6 operating system based on the network environment.
+You can perform the following procedure to change the source address configurations in the ECS instances that run CentOS 6 operating system based on the network environment.

+-   YUM repository
--   For VPC-type instances, you must change to `http://mirrors.cloud.aliyuncs.com/centos-vault/6.10/`.
+    -   For VPC-type instances, you must change the source address of YUM repository to `http://mirrors.cloud.aliyuncs.com/centos-vault/6.10/`.
--   For classic network-type instances, you must change to `http://mirrors.aliyuncs.com/centos-vault/6.10/`.
+    -   For classic network-type instances, you must change the source address of YUM repository to `http://mirrors.aliyuncs.com/centos-vault/6.10/`.
+-   EPEL repository
+    -   For VPC-type instances, you must change the source address of EPEL repository to `http://mirrors.cloud.aliyuncs.com/epel-archive/6/`.
+    -   For classic network-type instances, you must change the source address of EPEL repository to `http://mirrors.aliyuncs.com/epel-archive/6/`.

+**Note:** This topic describes how to change the CentOS 6 source address in ECS instances.
+If your server is not an ECS instance, make sure that the server is accessible from the Internet and that the `http://mirrors.cloud.aliyuncs.com` source address is replaced with `http://mirrors.aliyun.com`.
+For example, if you change the source address of a YUM repository, replace the source address with `http://mirrors.aliyun.com/centos-vault/6.10/`.
+If you change the source address of EPEL repository, replace the source address with `http://mirrors.aliyun.com/epel-archive/6/`.

 1. Connect to an ECS instance that runs CentOS 6.